The 2024 Naples Winter Wine Festival is pleased to feature 18 talented sommeliers.

-To read about the 2023 Sommeliers, click their names.
+To read about the 2024 Sommeliers, click their names.

 The sommeliers shared their wine passion and expertise at Vintner Dinners and on Auction Day.

-To read about the 2023 Sommeliers, click their names.
+To read about the 2024 Sommeliers, click their names.

 High Road Wine & Spirits

-Fernando Beteta’s education in food and wine began at his parents’ top-rated restaurant in La Antigua Guatemala, ranked one of the top in the country.
-He then attending the Hotel Management School in Lausanne Switzerland and continued to work in international hotels in Rome, Florence, Sardinia, Koh Samui, Thailand and has overseen wine programs at various award-winning restaurants including the Dining Room at The Ritz Carlton Chicago and NoMI at the Park Hyatt Chicago, where he oversaw the wine cellar that contained over 10,000 bottles of wine.
-There he became the 99th Master Sommelier in North American and the first Guatemalan in the world to earn the honor.
-He competed and placed second for The Best Sommelier in America in 2009 and has been named one of “America’s Best New Sommeliers” by Wine & Spirits magazine, in addition to appearing on the Wine Enthusiast list of “40 Under 40.”
+Fernando Beteta’s education in food and wine began at his parents’ top-rated restaurant in La Antigua, Guatemala.
+He attended the prestigious École hôtelière de Lausanne and worked in hotels in Rome, Florence and Sardinia in Italy and Koh Samui, Thailand.
+He has overseen award-winning wine programs at The Dining Room at The Ritz-Carlton, Chicago and NoMI at the Park Hyatt Chicago where he supervised a wine cellar that contained over 10,000 bottles of wine.
+In 2009 Fernando became the 99th Master Sommelier in North America and the first Guatemalan in the world to earn the honor.
+He placed second for “The Best Sommelier in America” in 2009 and has been named one of “America’s Best New Sommeliers” by Wine & Spirits magazine, in addition to appearing on the Wine Enthusiast list of “40 Under 40.”

 Stella's Wine Bar at The Post Oak Hotel at Uptown Houston

 St. Helena, CADetails